shamim0754/AlgorithmDatastructure/readme.md

 2. Dynamic programming :

-  Dynamic programming approach is similar to divide and conquer in breaking down the problem into smaller and yet smaller possible sub-problems.
-But unlike, divide and conquer, these sub-problems are not solved independently.
-Rather, results of these smaller sub-problems are remembered and used for similar or overlapping sub-problems.
+  Dynamic Programming is an algorithmic paradigm that solves a given complex problem by breaking it into subproblems and stores the results of subproblems to avoid computing the same results again.

   Mostly, these algorithms are used for optimization.